 - Trans fats- Ghee, butter, vanaspathi, margarine, mayonnaise, peanut butter.

 - High Carbs – Maida (refined wheat flour), white rava.

 - All fried items – High in fat and calories.

 - Pickles, strong spices.

 - Fast foods, Preserved foods, and Canned foods.

-Uncontrolled diabetes can actually increase the risk of suffering from several issues some of which can actually be fatal.
-However, the consumption of food items that help manage your insulin levels can reduce the risks from diabetes or related inflammation.
-So, binge in the healthiest and tastiest natural food items and keep your health in check.
+Unaided diabetes increases the risk of suffering from several issues which can actually sometimes be fatal.
+However, the consumption of food that helps to manage your diabetes can reduce the extreme risks associated with diabetes or diabetes-related inflammation.
+So, binge in the healthiest and tastiest meals and snacks and keep your eating plan in check in check.